Nimboo3/Nimboo3/README.md

 SWE Intern @ Airbus, CS Major.
+Backend-heavy full stack.
 Open to collaborating, contributing, or helping out where it makes sense.

 Currently busy:
   - working on a high scale ticket system and CRM.